SNAP Benefits

 What if I graduate?

-As long as you still meet the income eligibility criteria, you will still be eligible for SNAP.
+As long as you still meet the income eligibility criteria and fit the general working requirements (different from college student working requirements), you will still be eligible for SNAP.
+You will need to report these changes when you graduate.

 I lost my card.
 How can I get a new one?